fangggf/fangggf.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Paper "[Knowledge Amalgamation for Object Detection with Transformers](https://arxiv.org/abs/2203.03187)" Accepted by TIP'23
+One paper "[Knowledge Amalgamation for Object Detection with Transformers](https://arxiv.org/abs/2203.03187)" accepted by TIP'23